-For us the messiness starts with the Christmas cards and then it goes on from there.
+While it starts with the Christmas cards, it takes a nose dive from there.
 There is a lot of shopping that goes along with Christmas.
 For me it's not just the shopping.
 How many of you have someone in your family that it's incredibly difficult to find a gift for?
 Do you know what I'm talking about?
 How many of you are sitting next to that person right now?
 It can be a real challenge.
-I think of my dad and my father-in- law.
-They are the hardest people to shop for in the world.
-How many years can you give a guy a gift certificate to a hardware store and still save face?
-Every year it's the same thing.
-I mean we ran out of John Wayne movies for my father-in-law a long time ago, because when we first got married that's what I always got him.
+I have often wondered how many years can you give someone a gift card and still save face?

 Then there's the whole dynamic of the tree.
 Whether you have the real trees or that pre-lit three piece fake aspen fir tree it’s still a headache to get it all set up.
 You have all the stuff that goes with that, and then there are the lights.
 There is the travel.
 Some of you are traveling.
 If you are not traveling you are picking up and shuttling back and forth.

 There are family dynamics.
 Christmas is a time when you are supposed to be with your family.
 The question becomes which family?
-You not only have your immediate family with blended families anymore, you have parents, you have stepparents, you have grandparents, you have step grandparents, you have step, step grandparents.
+You not only have your immediate family with blended families anymore, now there are parents, stepparents, grandparents, and step grandparents.
 It gets complex.
 How do you honor your kids and honor your parents and honor your grandparents and your step grandparents.
 How do you cover all the bases when it comes to the holiday?
 This time that's supposed to be the most wonderful time of the year can actually become filled with so much messiness that we can kind of lose it.

-I want to share with you how we can recapture some of that wonder this time of year.
+I want to make a few suggestions of how we can recapture some of that wonder this time of year.
 Really re-experience what Christmas is all about.
 I want to do it by sharing some different gifts that you don't have to wait until Christmas to open.
 These are gifts that only God can give and they are gifts that He's given us through the miracle of Christmas.
 Our text this morning is in Luke 2 where the angels appear to the shepherds who are out in the field.

 In the midst of this announcement, there is one gift that we can open immediately today and hang onto.
 We don't have to wait until Christmas to open it.
 That is the gift of security.

 Here is Mary.
 She's probably around 14 or 15 years old according to custom in that time.
 She's just found out that she's going to conceive and give birth to a child, except she's a virgin.
 She's never known a man.
 She's engaged to be married.
 Is it any wonder that Mary is greatly troubled at this announcement?
 Who wouldn't be, right?
 You know she has all these questions running through her mind.
 Will her fiancé accept me?
 Will my family accept me?
-Is the angel going to appear to mom and dad too?
+Is the angel going to appear to mom and dad as well?
 How is this whole thing going to play out?
 There is a lot to fear.
-The angel says, "Do not be afraid."
-But he goes further than that.
+The angel comes and says, Mary, don't be afraid, you have found favor, the Lord delights in you.
+But he goes farther than that.
 The angel also gives clear reason why she shouldn't be afraid, "Because the Savior was being born into the world."

-Friends, what are you afraid of?
+That’s God’s message for us today as well, in this time, this era, and in our own uncertainty.
+Do not be afraid.
+That Christ child has been born.
+You can receive the gift of security today, which is a message we all ned to hear because we are all fighting different fears.
 For some of you it's an addiction.
 You are wrestling with an addiction and you are afraid of what the future can hold.
 Maybe you are afraid of yourself and what you might do to yourself or others.
 Maybe it's a relational thing that you are afraid of.
 Maybe you tried and tried to get pregnant in the midst of your marriage to start a family and it hasn't happened.
 You get afraid as you look out into the future.

 There is another Christmas gift that you don't have to wait to open until Christmas, that's the gift of happiness and joy.

 Christmas is a time when we look out at all these different things, and often we just think, if we have this particular thing, then we'll be happy.
-I have another gift up here that I want to share with you.
-Some of you are really hoping for an iPad this holiday season.
+Some of you are really hoping for an iPhone XS this holiday season.
 It's a big Christmas gift.
 Good luck with that.
 I hope that works out for you.
-Lots of folks think if I just had an iPad, then I would be happy.
+Lots of folks think if I just had an iPhone XS, then I would be happy.

-Notice he says, A Savior has been born.
-The Bible teaches that all of us have missed God's mark.
+The Angel declares, A Savior has been born.
+What we needed most in this life has been born, because everyone of us has missed God's mark.
 All of us have sinned.
 All of us have failed.
 But God provided a Savior for us, so when we place our faith and trust in Him, we cannot only be forgiven but we can have a fresh start.
 No matter what we have done, we can move forward in the grace and peace of God.
 That can begin right now in our lives.
 That can begin today.
-You don't have to wait to open that Christmas gift.
-It's what the first Christmas gift was all about, real joy.
+The first Christmas gift given to humanity was given by God and it was a gift that brings real joy.

-Today in your life and mine, you can experience joy and happiness.
-Place your faith and your trust in that child who came.
-Joy to the world.
-Experience the joy that He can bring into the midst of your life.
-Open a gift that only God can give.
-It's a gift that you don't have to wait until Christmas to open.
+Today you can experience real joy and lasting happiness.
+Place your faith and your trust in that child who came and experience the joy that He can bring into the midst of your life.

 Another gift that you don't have to wait until Christmas to open is the gift of hope.

-Human hopes, they come, they go.
+Human hopes come and go.
 There are a lot of things that we hope in.
 The truth is that some of us, as we look at Christmas this year, we don't have a lot of hope.
 Maybe your body is failing.
 Maybe you are wrestling with disease or sickness.
 Maybe you are facing Christmas alone this particular holiday.
 Maybe you've gone through a divorce or a relational break up.
 Maybe you are not near a loved one or someone you care about.
-Maybe they are serving in Iraq, Afghanistan or overseas in our armed forces.
 That loneliness is real and tangible.

 I go back to the angel's message to those shepherds 2000 years ago.
 Luke 2:12 And you will recognize him by this sign: You will find a baby wrapped snuggly in strips of cloth, lying in a manger.
 This sign of hope is a sign for all of us.